isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-Through the Eye Glass .md

 Keasberry produced several beautifully decorated multi-coloured lithographs of fine manuscripts.

 Keasberry’s boarding school for boys was set on a hill he had acquired in 1848 at River Valley Road, which he renamed Mount Zion.
 His students were taught English and Malay as well as skills such as printing, lithography, bookbinding and compositors’ work in both English and
 Malay type.5 Mount Zion (or Bukit Zion) was also the location of the press.

-Keasberry compiled two periodicals before he published Cermin Mata: namely
-Taman Pengetahuan (1848–52) and Pŭngutib
-Sagala Remah Pengetahuan (1852–54).
-Similar in content to Cermin Mata, these works consisted of a mix of Christian biblical and other moral stories as well as practical knowledge and science.6
- However of the
-three periodicals, the finest was Cermin
-Mata – which has been called “a most spectacular imprint”.7
+Keasberry compiled two periodicals before he published *Cermin Mata: namely Taman Pengetahuan* (1848–52) and *Pŭngutib Sagala Remah Pengetahuan* (1852–54).
+Similar in content to *Cermin Mata*, these works consisted of a mix of Christian biblical and other moral stories as well as practical knowledge and science.6 However of the three periodicals, the finest was *Cermin Mata* – which has been called “a most spectacular imprint”.7

 Cermin Mata was used as an educational magazine and a means of proselytising in missionary schools.
 It was also used as reading material in the Dutch education